Steps to downloading:

-1) Perform a search in the PubChem Substance or PubChem Compound database.
+1) Perform a search in PC-Substance or PC-Compound Entrez.

 3) This will take you to a format selection page.
 There are two menus, one to choose the data format:

 Text ASN.1: ASN.1 is PubChem's native data format; this is the record as it exists in our database.
 The text flavor of ASN.1 is both computer and human readable (to some extent), but is not an industry-supported type of ASN.1 data - so ASN.1 parsing libraries other than NCBI's may not be able to read it.
 The ASN.1 specification for this data is available on the PubChem FTP site.

 Binary ASN.1: This is industry-standard ASN.1 in binary (non-human readable) format.
 Any ASN.1 parsing library should be able to read this format.
 The ASN.1 specification for this data is available on the PubChem FTP site.

 XML: This data is exactly equivalent to the ASN.1 data, but is in standard XML format.
 The XML schema for this data is available on the PubChem FTP site.

 SDF: This data is in standard SDF format, converted from the original ASN.1.
 A full description of all the SD tags used to present PubChem records is available on the PubChem FTP site.